giordano91/Guiders-JS/README.md

 $.guider.show(name); // shows the guider, given the name used at creation
 $.guider.hideAll(); // hides all guiders
 $.guider.next(); // hides the last shown guider, if shown, and advances to the next guider
+$.guider.prev(); // hides the last shown guider, if shown, and advances to the previous guider
 ~~~

 You'll likely want to change the default values, such as the width (set to 530px).
 These can be found at the top of `guider.js`.
 You'll also want to modify the css file to match your application's branding.